stakiran/intoc/README.md

                         limit depth. (default: -1) --use-asterisk        Use an asterisk `*` as a list grammer. (default:
                         False)
+  --use-plain-enum      Not use Markdown grammer, but use simple plain section
-  --edit                If given then insert TOC to the file from "--input".
+                        name listing. (default: False) --edit                If given then insert TOC to the file from "--input".
                         (default: False)
   --edit-target EDIT_TARGET